cloudflare/cloudflare-docs/products/registrar/src/content/account-options/renew-domains.md

 If you want your domains to renew automatically, keep the default settings for your domain (**Auto Renew** should be set to **On**).
 To find this setting:

-1. Login to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select the account / domain you want to renew.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select the account and domain you want to renew.
 1. From **Overview**, scroll down to **Domain Registration** and select **Manage domain**.
 1. In **Registration**, make sure the toggle in **Auto Renew** is set to **On**.